 1. Understand Your Dog's Temperament

 The most important thing is for any owner to be realistic about their dog's temperament.
 How confident are you that your pet can cope with travel and, more importantly, will behave?
-If the answer to those questions is no, it doesn’t mean you are housebound; you just have a little more work to do.
+If the answer to those questions is no, it doesn't mean you are housebound; it just means you have a little more work to do.

 2. Start with Training

 Not surprisingly, training your dog to travel should be at the top of your list.
-He/she should be comfortable on all your trips, including those longer ones.
+They should be comfortable on all your trips, including those longer ones.

-You decide how your dog travels, whether you put him/her in a crate in the back of the car or attach a harness.
+You decide how your dog travels, whether you put them in a crate in the back of the car or attach a harness.
 Either way, your dog needs to be safely restrained at all times.
 Introduce this slowly.
-If he/she is crate trained at home already, it’s slightly easier to transfer this into a car.
+If they are already crate-trained at home, it's slightly easier to transfer this to a car.

 3. Crate Training a Dog for Travel

 Set up the crate at home and allow your dog to explore it.
-Let him/her sniff and go in if he/she chooses.
-Dogs are more likely to repeat a behavior if something good happens, so we need our dogs to learn that good things happen in the crate.
+Let them sniff and go in if they choose.
+Dogs are more likely to repeat a behavior when something good happens, so we need to teach our dogs that good things happen in the crate.

-Once he/she is comfortable in and around the crate at home, transfer it to your car and do the same again.
-Once it's in the car, let him/her explore, sniff, and throw treats inside.
-If you need a more extended distraction, you can give him/her a chew toy.
+Once they are comfortable in and around the crate at home, transfer it to your car and repeat the process.
+Once it's in the car, let them explore, sniff, and throw treats inside.
+If you need a more extended distraction, you can give them a chew toy.

 4. Start with Short Journeys

-Once he/she is confident in the crate in the car, start with slow journeys (five to ten minutes at most).
-When you return home, praise and reward him/her, your dog will learn to associate the destination as the “good thing!”
-Slowly increase the length of the journey, 15-20 minutes, 30 minutes, etc.
+Once they are confident in the crate in the car, start with slow journeys (five to ten minutes at most).
+When you return home, praise and reward them.
+Your dog will learn to associate the destination as the "good thing!"
+Slowly increase the journey length: 15-20 minutes, 30 minutes, etc.

-If your dog shows any signs of distress, stop the car when it is safe, let him/her out, and go for a short walk to calm him/her down.
+If your dog shows any signs of distress, stop the car when it is safe, let them out, and go for a short walk to calm them down.
 Return to the car when you are sure your dog is ready.

 A similar approach applies if you are attaching your dog to a harness.
-You need him/her to get used to the harness and associate it with good things.
+You need them to get used to the harness and associate it with good things.
 So again, attach the harness at home and praise and reward your dog while wearing it.
-Once he/she has accepted the harness, move to the car.
+Once they have accepted the harness, move to the car.

 5. Use a Harness in the Car

-Attach your dog to the harness in the car and praise and reward him/her.
-Leave him/her attached for a minute or so and then release.
+Attach your dog to the harness in the car, praise and reward them.
+Leave them attached for a minute or so, then release.
 Slowly build up the time spent in the harness in the car: one minute, two minutes, three minutes, and so forth.

-Once you are sure he/she is confident in the harness, start with short journeys as above.
+Once you are sure they are confident in the harness, start with short journeys as above.
 Slowly increase the journey length.
-Again, if your dog shows any signs of distress, stop the car when it is safe, remove him/her from the vehicle, and take him/her for a short walk.
+Again, if your dog shows any signs of distress, stop the car when it is safe, remove them from the vehicle, and take them for a short walk.
 Return to the journey when your dog is calm.

 6. Training Basic Commands